fastforwardlabs/mdffreport02/src/03-algorithms.md

 the algorithm must perform for an input of length <span class="monospaced">N</span>.
 For example, if our algorithm is <span class="monospaced">O(N)</span>, if we double the amount of data then we double the amount of work that must be done.
-For latexmath:<span class="monospaced">O(N^2)</span>, a doubling of the data is a quadrupling of the amount of work needed.
+For <span class="monospaced">O(N^2)</span>, a doubling of the data is a quadrupling of the amount of work needed.
 Ideally an algorithm is <span class="monospaced">O(1)</span>, which means the algorithm does not